juli-99/HKA-Modell_basierte_Software/README.md

 }
 ```

-To simplyfy the code, go is able to infer the type arguments from the types of the function arguments.
+To simplify the code, Go is able to infer the type arguments from the types of the function arguments.

 ```go
 pair1 := NewTuple[string, int]("ModSoft", 2025) // explicity declared